Rangers, Stars among the best movers in NHL free agency - News 12 Now

 WINNER: Dallas Stars.
 GM Jim Nill has checked the most important boxes on his presumptive list of offseason priorities.
 After landing franchise goalie Ben Bishop and defenseman Marc Methot before free agency, he signed center Martin Hanzal to add depth down an already strong middle and another 20 goals to their offense.
 The pieces appear to be in place for a playoff contender.

 LOSER: Colorado Avalanche.
 It’s been a rough nine months in the Rockies.
 After a horrific 48-point regular season and a depressing fall in the NHL draft lottery, the Avs lost valuable goalie Calvin Pickard to Vegas in the expansion draft.
-During the free-agent weekend, Colorado acquired Colin Wilson from Nashville and signed Jonathan Bernier, the Ducks’ backup goalie last season.
+During the free-agent weekend, Colorado acquired Colin Wilson from Nashville and signed journeyman goalie Jonathan Bernier.
 Meanwhile, Matt Duchene remains squarely on the trading block.
 It’s tough to see improvement.

 PUSH: San Jose Sharks.
-Joe Thornton is staying in the South Bay on a one-year deal.
-But general manager Doug Wilson also paid top dollar in long-term extensions for defenseman Marc-Edouard Vlasic – he got more money than the Ducks’ Fowler, who’s five years younger – and goalie Martin Jones.
-The Sharks’ core is largely locked in, for better or worse.
+Joe Thornton is staying in the South Bay on a one-year deal, but Patrick Marleau is gone from the franchise that has employed him since 1997.
+General manager Doug Wilson also paid top dollar in long-term extensions for defenseman Marc-Edouard Vlasic – he got more money than the Ducks’ Fowler, who’s five years younger – and goalie Martin Jones.
+Marleau is gone, but the Sharks’ core is largely locked in, for better or worse.

 WINNER: Nashville Predators.
 Nick Bonino is a gritty veteran forward who should fit splendidly into a winning core, and Alexei Emelin could slot in well on an already formidable blue line.
 Even with their free-agent losses, the Western Conference champions probably got better.

 LOSER: Washington Capitals.
 The NHL’s best regular-season team has lost veteran forward Justin Williams and defensemen Karl Alzner, Nate Schmidt and Shattenkirk during the offseason.
-The Caps kept T.J.
+Washington locked down Kuznetsov and Dmitry Orlov with top-dollar deals befitting their talents, but still consuming a chunk of the payroll.
+The Caps also kept T.J.
 Oshie, but only with a head-scratching contract.
 Washington still has a strong talent base, but it took a hit.

 —